 Graph showing white noise and how it works in terms of sound.
 The term “white noise” describes a sound source that produces audio noise throughout the entire range of human hearing.
 This is very important as I’ll explain later.

 White noise is an interesting topic!
 Of course, we’re most concerned about how it can give us relief for lots of problems caused by distracting outside sounds.

 Technically speaking, white noise is a range of noise audio that covers the full range of sound frequencies your ears can hear.
 It is used to mask – or cover up and block – bothersome sounds.

 Many of the sounds you hear everyday and that would distract you occur in a few portions of the range of human hearing.
-White noise is very different from music because it is intentionally produced to cover basically the audio spectrum of human hearing (about 20 Hertz to 20 KHz [Kilohertz]).
+White noise is very different from music because it’s intended to cover the entire audio range of human hearing (about 20 Hertz to 20 Kilohertz).